 Update Your WordPress Instance

-Keeping your WordPress installation up to date is the first step toward protecting your website.
+Keeping your WordPress installation up to date is the first step to Protect your SaaS data from ransomware.
 The WordPress development team releases security updates to patch any vulnerabilities identified in the source code, so it’s crucial that you apply them as soon as possible.
 These updates usually fix issues that could allow attackers to read data from your website or execute code on your server.
 However, they’re not always 100% effective.
 That’s why it’s so important to keep your WordPress installation up to date at all times.
 Also, it’s vital to make sure the WordPress version you’re using is supported.
 Otherwise, you might not get automatic updates at all.
 If you need to update your WordPress version, make sure to do so on a development (not production) site.
 This way, you won’t disrupt your live website as you work on updating it.
 It’s possible that you might run into issues while updating your site, so make sure to backup your data before you start.

 Use Strong Passwords and Username Practices